The Color-Dual Fates of $F^3$, $R^3$, and $\mathcal{N}=4$ Supergravity: Heterotic string and the SV promotion

 This operation is called `single-valued' because all the coefficients of $\alpha'$ introduced by the promotion come with only single-valued multiple zeta values.
-All resulting amplitudes satisfy color-kinematics as well as factorization.
 At four-points this can be understood as multiplying the $Y$ theory color-dual numerators by scalar permutation invariants at each order in $\alpha'$.
-The existence of such a map that is consistent to all multiplicity means that we are free to conjecture the most general double-copy consistent UV completion of $B(1,2,3,4)$ to be that of \eqn{eq:scc4point}.
+The existence of such a double-copy consistent map means that we are free to conjecture the most general double-copy consistent UV completion of $B(1,2,3,4)$ to be contained in \eqn{eq:scc4point}.